squalus/t440p/README.md

 ### Secure boot ROM

 There's a secure boot version of the ROM available.
 The public key is not included.
-It must be embedded manualy outside the Nix build.
+It must be embedded manually outside the Nix build.

 ```console
 nix build .#rom-securegrub